I would walk five hundred miles. / And I would walk five hundred more… – The Proclaimers, ‘I’m Gonna Be’

 Wednesday saw us back on the road after our break to let the bad weather clear.
 We had an early start, catching a lift with Dan who was going into Inverness to work.
 Then followed a long journey on a stopping train which wiggled its way back and forth for three and a half hours until it dropped us off at a request station, Altnabreac.

-It was a station in the middle of nowhere and as far as we could see had no roads leading to it at all.
+It was a station in the middle of nowhere, and as far as we could see had no roads leading to it at all.
 Instead there was featureless moor, sunlit and with a stiff breeze.
-Who is it that this station services?
+Who is it that this station serves?

 The estate track was easy to follow.
 It took us through a break in the plantation, a wide swathe of grass and saplings.
 It felt brilliant to be back out walking; the air had that clarity of a long, almost cloudless summer evening.

 A golden-banded dragonfly sped away up the track in front of us, off the dark pool he had been hunting above.
 I wish I could have got a closer look.
 They are so fast.

 The plantation ended and there in the middle of nowhere was Loch Dubh, the black lake, looking gloriously blue, and a simply enormous house with a turret and a telescope in its top window.
 The window frames and gables were freshly painted a smart scarlet.
 The whole thing looked most unlikely.

 There were tennis courts, a single helter-skelter slide and a pedalo pulled up onto the jetty next to a rowing boat.